The word ‘Quotable’ (adjective) describes a statement or line that is so clever, meaningful, or memorable that people want to repeat it.

 Quotable Explained in Depth

-A complete and detailed guide to the words Quotable including meaning, definition, examples, etymology, synonyms, and antonyms
+A complete and detailed guide to the word quotable: meaning, definition, pronunciation guidance, examples, etymology, synonyms, and antonyms.

 Meanings of Quotable:

-Quotable means something that you can easily repeat or share because it expresses a thought in a particularly clever, meaningful, or memorable way.
-In everyday life, we often come across lines—whether in speeches, books, or even casual conversations—that stick in our minds.
-These lines feel significant or catchy enough that we want to say them again or even share them with others.
+Quotable means something that you can easily repeat or share because it expresses an idea in a clever, meaningful, or memorable way.
+In everyday life, we often come across lines—in speeches, books, interviews, podcasts, and even casual conversations—that stick with us.
+Those lines feel significant or catchy enough that we want to say them again, quote them in writing, or pass them along to others.

-Therefore, when we call something “quotable,” we highlight its power to capture an idea in a way that feels worth remembering and repeating.
+So, when you call something “quotable,” you’re praising its ability to capture a thought in a way that feels worth repeating.

 Quotable Definition:

-it describes something, usually a statement, that is worth repeating or citing because it is particularly clever, insightful, or memorable.
+Quotable describes something (usually a statement or line) that is worth repeating or citing because it is particularly clever, insightful, or memorable.

-For example, a famous line from a movie or a piece of advice from a public figure might be considered in because people often find it powerful and want to share it with others.
-In simpler terms, something is in if it’s so impactful or well-expressed that others would want to repeat it, write it down, or remember it.
-It’s a way of saying that a particular statement has lasting value and resonates with people.
+For example, a strong line from a movie, a persuasive quote from a talk, or a piece of advice from a public figure might be described as quotable because people find it powerful and want to share it.
+In simpler terms, something is quotable when it’s so impactful or well-expressed that others would want to repeat it, write it down, or remember it.
+It’s a way of saying that a quote (the actual words) has lasting value and resonates with people.

 Etymology of Quotable